19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (4) Without prejudice to subsection (3), a person responsible for an exterior feature shall not, by virtue of subsection (1), be guilty of an offence under that subsection if —

-(a) within 7 days after service on him of any notice alleging that he has been guilty of such offence, he furnishes by statutory declaration to the Commissioner, the name and address of the contractor, managing agent or other person appointed by the person responsible to manage and maintain the exterior feature at all relevant times relating to the offence concerned; and
+(a) not later than the 7th day after service on him of any notice alleging that he has been guilty of such offence, he furnishes by statutory declaration to the Commissioner, the name and address of the contractor, managing agent or other person appointed by the person responsible to manage and maintain the exterior feature at all relevant times relating to the offence concerned; and

+[Act 35 of 2017 wef 01/02/2019]

 (b) he satisfies the court that he relied, in good faith and after making proper inquiry (if the circumstances indicated the need for inquiry of the advice or services), on professional or expert advice or other services given or rendered by the contractor, managing agent or other person in relation to the exterior feature concerned.